 The original LEGO theme park in the hometown of LEGO with miniature cities, rides, and interactive experiences

-What is the best time of year to visit attractions in Denmark?
+When is the best season to visit attractions in Denmark?

 June-August for outdoor attractions and long daylight hours; November-January for Tivoli Christmas markets and hygge atmosphere; April-May and September-October for fewer crowds